wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 * A normal map

 Altogether 655350 files were generated.
-Because the Steam content builder does not support a large number of files, each row of tile data was aggregated into a tar file.
+Because the Steam ContentBuilder does not support a large number of files, each row of tile data was aggregated into a tar file.
 The *Apache Commons Compress* library allows you to open a tar file to get a list of entries and then perform random access on the contents of the tar file.
 A Clojure LRU cache was used to maintain a cache of open tar files for improved performance.

-At run time, a future is created which returns an updated tile tree, a list of tiles to drop, and a path list of the tiles to load into OpenGL.
+At run time, a future is created, which returns an updated tile tree, a list of tiles to drop, and a path list of the tiles to load into OpenGL.
 When the future is realized, the main thread deletes the OpenGL textures from the drop list, and then uses the path list to get the new loaded images from the tile tree, load them into OpenGL textures, and create an updated tile tree with the new OpenGL textures added.
 The following functions to manipulate quad trees were implemented to realize this: